boturnbow/squashtown/index.md

 ## What in the Sam Hill is Squashtown?

 A golden opportunity squandered.
 Montana's oldest dad joke &mdash; 1864!
-And superior to Pumpkinville in every way.
+Superior to Pumpkinville in every way.
+The beginning of a movement.

 To hell with ~~Queen City of the Rockies~~, we want our [Squashtown](https://en.wikipedia.org/wiki/Helena,_Montana#Early_settlement_and_gold_rush)!